If you look at the orange peel, it's shiny as if it's oiled.

 Source: http://realfoods.heraldcorp.com/realfoods/view.php...

-Same Tag It's a warm tone, but does orange not look good on me?
+Same Tag It's a warm tone, but can orange not look good on you?